We tend to think of dog training as something that happens in allocated time slots or ‘training sessions’

 Dogs that whine when crated or shut in a room, can be taught to be quiet in order to be let out.
 You can find instructions for this in this click for quiet article over on the Labrador Site.

 A great strategy for many dogs that bark for attention or when excited, is to put barking ‘on cue’ That is to say, we teach the dog to both bark and stop barking.
-Check out this article for more information.
+Check out our article on how to train a dog not to bark for more information.

 6 Take it gently!
 Helping your dog not to snatch